What is Caralluma Fimbriata?

 Caralluma Fimbriata case studies

 There is research suggesting its effectiveness.
 For instance, research conducted by R Kuriyan (2007) studied the effect of Caralluma Fimbriata on appetite in adult women and men.
 50 men and women aged 25-60 were randomly assigned into a placebo or experimental group, the experimental group received 1g of Caralluma extract per day for 60 days.
 The results at the end of 60 days showed significant decline in waist circumference and hunger levels compared to the placebo group.
-Although this shows that the Caralluma extract may be effective, but the results between placebo and experimental group were quite small.
+Although this shows that the Caralluma extract may be effective, it’s important to know that the results between placebo and experimental group were quite small.

 What are the risks and warnings?